 Duration of ProgramsSemester Programs

-The programs listed here represents those which Baruch College recommends and which offer academically sound courses and good student support.
+The programs listed here represent those which Baruch College recommends and which offer academically sound courses and good student support.
 These include exchanges, sponsored study abroad programs and direct enrollment programs.

 Summer programs vary in length and can take place at varying times during the summer.
 Most are between 4-6 weeks in duration and offer an intensive and focused international experience.